|

 Most of us are aware that

-gasoline prices are on the high side these days.
+high gasoline prices are a problem these days.
 Many people may also be aware that the price of a barrel of crude oil is also quite high.
-We have a tendency to put the blame for these petroleum miseries on hateful
+We have a tendency to try to put the blame for these petroleum miseries on hateful

-oil-producing nations, greedy oil companies, or maybe even on environmentalists who attempt to thwart extraction of new sources of oil in wilderness areas.
+oil-producing nations; greedy oil companies and manipulative commodities traders; rising consumption in China and other developing countries; or maybe even on environmentalists who attempt to thwart extraction of new sources of oil in wilderness areas.

-The truth is, oil supplies are getting tight relative to demand, and the prices simply reflect the law of supply and demand.
+To be fair, there are some effects from all of these factors, but the much larger truth is that global petroleum supplies have gotten very tight relative to demand.
+For the most part, today's oil prices simply reflect the law of supply and demand.
 But that's just the tip of the problem.
 The real story is about "peak oil"—the point in history when global petroleum production will peak—forever.
-Once oil supply can no longer keep up with oil demand, an economic shockwave will hit us and wreak havoc with our economies, all of which are dependent on (relatively) cheap oil.
+Once oil supply can no longer keep up with oil demand, an economic shockwave will hit us and wreak havoc with our modern economies, which rely on abundant oil to support never-ending growth.

 The official line from our political leaders and government scientists is that there's enough remaining oil that the peak won't hit for several decades.
-Other people who study the field say the evidence points to a peak within just a few years, which certainly sounds a lot scarier.
-But which is it?
+Many geologists and other people who study the field think the evidence says we are at peak now or will be there within just a few years.
+That certainly sounds a lot scarier.

-Today we have a peak oil article, the first of a two-part series adapted from the works of Richard Heinberg, a journalist, educator, and author.
+Today we have a basic peak oil article—a primer on the subject.
+It's the first of a two-part series adapted from the works of Richard Heinberg, a journalist, educator, and author, and one of the world's foremost thinkers about the coming impacts of peak oil.
 Part 1 presents the evidence that peak oil will hit us sooner rather than later.
-Part 2, Oil Wars or Adaptation, will describe our options for dealing with the end of the oil age.
+Part 2 — US Oil Wars — lays bare the current approach of trying to use military dominance to ensure a continuing supply of petroleum in this country.
+Part 2 also describes some better options for dealing with the end of the oil age.

 ~ ~ ~